raphaelmansuy/code2prompt/README.md

 ### 🚀 Key Features

-- **Holistic Codebase Representation**: Generate a well-structured Markdown prompt that captures your entire project's essence.
+- **Holistic Codebase Representation**: Generate a well-structured Markdown prompt that captures your entire project's essence, making it easier for LLMs to understand the context.
-- **Intelligent Source Tree Generation**: Create a clear, hierarchical view of your codebase structure.
+- **Intelligent Source Tree Generation**: Create a clear, hierarchical view of your codebase structure, allowing for better navigation and understanding of the project.
-- **Customizable Prompt Templates**: Tailor your output using Jinja2 templates to suit specific AI tasks.
+- **Customizable Prompt Templates**: Tailor your output using Jinja2 templates to suit specific AI tasks, enhancing the relevance of generated prompts.
-- **Smart Token Management**: Count and optimize tokens to ensure compatibility with various LLM token limits.
+- **Smart Token Management**: Count and optimize tokens to ensure compatibility with various LLM token limits, preventing errors during processing.
-- **Gitignore Integration**: Respect your project's .gitignore rules for accurate representation.
+- **Gitignore Integration**: Respect your project's .gitignore rules for accurate representation, ensuring that irrelevant files are excluded from processing.
-- **Flexible File Handling**: Filter and exclude files using powerful glob patterns.
+- **Flexible File Handling**: Filter and exclude files using powerful glob patterns, giving you control over which files are included in the prompt generation.
-- **Clipboard Ready**: Instantly copy generated prompts to your clipboard for quick AI interactions.
+- **Clipboard Ready**: Instantly copy generated prompts to your clipboard for quick AI interactions, streamlining your workflow.
-- **Multiple Output Options**: Save to file or display in the console.
+- **Multiple Output Options**: Save to file or display in the console, providing flexibility in how you want to use the generated prompts.
-- **Enhanced Code Readability**: Add line numbers to source code blocks for precise referencing.
+- **Enhanced Code Readability**: Add line numbers to source code blocks for precise referencing, making it easier to discuss specific parts of the code.
-- **Include file**: Support of template import
+- **Include file**: Support of template import, allowing for modular template design.
-- **Input variables**: Support of Input Variables in templates.
+- **Input variables**: Support of Input Variables in templates, enabling dynamic prompt generation based on user input.

 ### 💡 Why Code2Prompt?

 - **Contextual Understanding**: Provide LLMs with a comprehensive view of your project for more accurate suggestions and analysis.
-- **Consistency Boost**: Maintain coding style and conventions across your entire project.
+- **Consistency Boost**: Maintain coding style and conventions across your entire project, improving code quality.
-- **Efficient Refactoring**: Enable better interdependency analysis and smarter refactoring recommendations.
+- **Efficient Refactoring**: Enable better interdependency analysis and smarter refactoring recommendations, saving time and effort.
-- **Improved Documentation**: Generate contextually relevant documentation that truly reflects your codebase.
+- **Improved Documentation**: Generate contextually relevant documentation that truly reflects your codebase, enhancing maintainability.
-- **Pattern Recognition**: Help LLMs learn and apply your project-specific patterns and idioms.
+- **Pattern Recognition**: Help LLMs learn and apply your project-specific patterns and idioms, improving the quality of AI interactions.

 Transform the way you interact with AI for software development.
 With Code2Prompt, harness the full power of your codebase in every AI conversation.